 It = 0+ ∝ It = 0 × e-q

-The exponential function is selected, because its derivative is equal to itself and its initial value for q = 0, is 1 (or δ-function).
+The exponential function is selected, because its derivative is equal to itself and its initial value for q = 0, is 1 (or a δ-function).
 The variable q is allowed to take only the positive integer values.
 Therefore the information structures being measured correspond to q = 1, 2 , 3 ,....etc.
 These information structures are proportional to e-1, e-2, e-3 and so on.
 This is how the concept of source in j-space, is mathematically introduced.

 c) We note that both It = 0 and It = 0+ are measured values.
 Does it mean that It = 0 represents the source?
 No, all we are saying is that It = 0 is the information content an observer could measure at the instant t = 0.
 The observer does not have capacity to measure even δi with complete precision, otherwise the entropy would not have kicked in for the observer leading to a deteriorating measurement metric in j-space to begin with.
 The source will remain indeterminate.
 The relationship between the source, i-space, j-space and corresponding observers is shown in the following diagram:

 The i-space contains only an infinitesimal amount of information from the source, which then is equivalent to an infinite information space for the observer ObsM.

 The definition of the source in context to an observer, must be independent of different theories from different observers, used to describe the entrails of Humpty Dumpty also known as universe.
 It is difficult to imagine that the universe, the perceived description of the physical reality for us, is a bloating carcass, and that the explanation of the universe based on our severely limited organic capacities, will provide an exact description of the source.